 - Request additional information from adoption agencies, birth family members, orphanages, and foster families

 - Attempt to locate and contact your birth family and/or foster family

 - Exchange information, such as letters and pictures, with individuals important to your adoption story

-- Replace documents held by overseas adoption agency
+- Replace documents held by an overseas adoption agency

 - Support travel and meetings/reunions with birth and foster families

-If your country of birth is not listed above, please contact our Post Adoption Intake Specialist at firstname.lastname@example.org or 651-255-2371.
+If your country of birth is not listed above, please reach out to us at [email protected] or 651-255-2371.

-Currently we are offering two fully-staffed and guided tours to South Korea.Learn More About Tour Korea!
+Currently we are offering a fully-staffed and guided tours to South Korea.Learn More About Tour Korea!

-An adopted adult or parent of an adopted minor placed after August 1, 1982 may be able to receive identifying information from their placing agency about one or both of the birth parents named on their original birth certificate.
-Provided the birth parents did not file an Affidavit of Non-Disclosure, an adopted adult or parent of adopted minor can receive the identity of birth parents named on the birth certificate, including birth dates, last known addresses and birth places.
+An adopted adult placed after August 1, 1982, may be able to receive identifying information from their placing agency about one or both of their birth parents named on the original birth records, provided neither birth parent filed an Affidavit of Non-Disclosure and they were informed of the law.
+Under these circumstances, the identity of the birth parents named on the birth certificate, including birth dates, last known addresses, and birthplaces may be shared.